samsquire/ideas5/README.md

 In Go there is a selector operator.

 If I have events of different rates, I might want to define a SLA for processing events of each source, in effect I schedule the multiplexing of each channel.
+This is sampling.

 # 115. Multithreaded Runtime architecture Asynchronous and Nonblocking runtime